jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

-    cases we have the so-called PORCELAIN VENEERS, that are thin sheets of ceramic material that adhere firmly to the dental structures and that are indicated for the correction of aesthetic defects of greater extent and severity.</p> <p><b>Nowadays Aesthetic Dentistry has no limits</b>, except for the creativity, skill and preparation of the professional staff.</p>\n"
+    cases we have the so-called PORCELAIN VENEERS, that are thin sheets of ceramic material that adhere firmly to the dental structures and that are indicated for the correction of aesthetic defects of greater extent and severity.</p> <p><b>Nowadays Aesthetic Dentistry has no limits</b>; except the creativity, skill and preparation of the professional staff.</p>\n"
   image: "/img/aside-aesthetic-dentistry.jpg"
 quote: